 In order to boost league attendance, Johnson crusaded against rowdiness in the league, supporting his umpires with better pay and backing up their rulings on the field with stiff penalties for bad behavior.
 Under Johnson's able stewardship, the league became more profitable over the rest of the 19th century.
 In 1897 the circuit drew nearly one million fans, with the top clubs in Kansas City, Milwaukee, and St. Paul drawing better than some National League franchises.

-When the National League voted to scale down from 12 to eight teams prior to the 1900 season, Johnson saw his big opportunity.
-With the primary financial backing of millionaire Charles Somers, whose money would continue to fund Johnson’s plans for the league, and others like Charles Comiskey, the Columbus franchise moved to Cleveland and the St. Paul club moved to Chicago.3 Johnson changed the league's name to the American League.
+When the National League voted to scale down from twelve to eight teams prior to the 1900 season, Johnson saw his big opportunity.
+Shifting the St. Paul club to Chicago and the Columbus franchise to Cleveland, he changed the league's name to the American League.
 The following year, Johnson declared his organization a major league and abandoned the circuit's western roots, moving franchises into National League territories in Boston and Philadelphia, as well as Baltimore and Washington, cities the National League had abandoned the year before.

 The newly named American League waived the National League's $2,400 salary cap and enticed 111 players from the National League to jump to the new venture, including top stars Cy Young, Napoleon Lajoie, and John McGraw.
 Before the 1902 season, Johnson transferred the Milwaukee club to St. Louis to compete head-to-head with the Cardinals, and continued his raid on National League rosters, coming away with more big name players, including sluggers Ed Delahanty, Jesse Burkett, and Elmer Flick.
 The results were impressive: in 1902 the American League outdrew the National League by more than 500,000 fans.
 In the four cities home to franchises in both leagues, the upstart American League outdrew the National League in all of them by wide margins.